Q: Are monsters good at math?

 Quick Tips & Equations

-- Taylor series is an infinite series of polynomial terms that can be used to approximate complicated functions such as exponential, logarithmic, and sinusoidal.
+- A Taylor series is an infinite series of polynomial terms that can be used to approximate complicated functions such as exponential, logarithmic, and sinusoidal.
 As the degree of the polynomial (and number of terms) increases, the Taylor series becomes a better approximation for the function.
-Make sure you know how to derive a Taylor series (and possibly memorize some common ones), and how to calculate its error.
+Make sure you know how to derive a Taylor series (and possibly memorize some common ones) and how to calculate its error.

 - Do A LOT of integration problems involving many different methods.
 Unlike derivatives, some integration problems will need trial and error to solve efficiently.
 Regular practice will let you solve them faster during exams.